Welcome

 katsute100 cafe

-Katsute100 is a Japanese tea room that offers a huge range of teas sourced from small Japanese producers, so the majority of them are not widely available in the UK.
-Enjoy a sweet gyokuro tea and a traditional cake with an elegant twist, like their matcha brownies and yuzu scones.
-There’s a supremely calm atmosphere across the café’s two rooms, and on a sunny day you can take a seat outside in the back garden.
+A pair of Japanese tea rooms that offer a huge range of teas sourced from small Japanese producers, so the majority of them are not widely available in the UK.
+Of course there’s green tea and buckwheat tea, but for our money the most special is the Kyoho sencha, a green tea with Japanese mountain grapes that gives off an amazingly sweet scent as it brews.
+Pair your cuppa with a traditional cake given an elegant twist, like their matcha brownies and yuzu scones.
+There’s a supremely calm atmosphere across the Islington café’s two rooms, and on a sunny day you can take a seat outside in the back garden.

 Best for: Unwinding with a specialist tea